philr/bzip2-ffi/README.md

 ## Installation

-To install the Bzip2::FFI gem, run the following command:

-    gem install bzip2-ffi

-To add Bzip2::FFI as a Bundler dependency, add the following line to your `Gemfile`:

-    gem 'bzip2-ffi'
+The Bzip2::FFI gem can be installed by running `gem install bzip2-ffi` or by adding `gem 'bzip2-ffi'` to your `Gemfile` and running `bundle install`.

 ## Compatibility

-Bzip2::FFI is tested on Ruby MRI 1.9.3+ and JRuby 1.7+.
+Bzip2::FFI requires a minimum of Ruby MRI 1.9.3 or JRuby 1.7 (in 1.9 mode or later).

 ## Runtime Dependencies